jakeh12/431-dirtycow/security_topic_paper.md

 {
   while(1) {
     // tell the kernel that the memory-mapped file memory
-    // section is no longer neeeded and can be freed madvise(map, st.st_size, MADV_DONTNEED);
+    // section is no longer needed and can be freed madvise(map, st.st_size, MADV_DONTNEED);
   }
 }